 Patients Over Paperwork Initiative

 Furthermore, these high participation rates show significant progress in the organization’s prime objective “Patients over Paperwork.”
-Patient over paperwork is an initiative by CMS, launched in November last year.
+A patient over paperwork is an initiative by CMS, launched in November last year.
 The main idea behind the initiative was to streamline regulations by increasing efficiency, thus improving patients’ care and experience.

-Steps taken through this initiative, according to Verma, resulted in:
+Steps are taken through this initiative, according to Verma, resulted in: